 Dennis Tito, who originally believed he could send two humans on a Mars flyaround in 2018 with funds from his own fortune and the philanthropy of others, has concluded he needs NASA's heavy-lift Space Launch System (SLS) to do the job, with $100 million a year in upper-stage upgrades from public funds spread over seven years.
 Tito, who paid Russia for a Soyuz ride to the International Space Station (ISS) in 2001, says the results of a design study find his “Inspiration Mars” mission ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "A Little Help from NASA, Please".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "A Little Help from NASA, Please".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.